BroadcomMFD/debugger-for-mainframe/README.md

 1. Download the Server Certificate to your local machine

-2. Import certificate with entry name HOSTNAME to the trust store, for example:

-    *jdk0.0.0_000\abc\Lib\security* named cacerts of the JRE under which the Debugger for Mainframe DA client is running.
+2. Import the certificate to the trust store of the JRE under which the Debugger for Mainframe DA client is running.
+Use the entry name HOSTNAME.

 3. Proceed using Command Line, or a UI Tool: